nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Deleting a contact while all contacts are being shown at home page

     1. Prerequisites: User is at home page.
 List all contacts using the `list-contact` command.
-Person `Alice` exist in the list.
+Person `Alice` exists in the list.

     1. Test case: `delete-person n/Alice`<br>
        Expected: `Alice` is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.